GILLIGAN'S ISLAND GLITCHES

 The jet pack sometimes has metal bands that fit over the pilot's shoulders, but not all the time.

 There is no latch on the door of the Professor's hut at the beginning of the episode.
+Maybe he added it to keep the castaways from barging in on his experiments.

 Three weeks after the pigeon feeding frenzy, Mrs. Howell, Mary Ann and Ginger are all wearing the exact same outfits again on the same day.
 What are the odds?